harmindersinghk/aws-eks-terraform/README.md

 2. Go to ./ga-oidc.
 3. Update variable "subjects" in the terraform.tfvars to your repo.
 3. Init/Apply terraform.
-4. This will create required OIDC resources for GA to use temorary credentials to access AWS.
+4. This will create required OIDC resources for GA to use temporary credentials to access AWS.
 5. Update "role-to-assume" var in all the GA workflows to have you own account

 **Create EKS Cluster**